 Remove and Repair Corrosion When Possible

-The cost of repairing carbon steel assets, though significant, is often less than the cost of replacing equipment entirely.
-This effort is only effective if there are inspectors in place to identify corrosion early enough for it to be addressed with economic efficiency.
-The second part of the equation is having technicians on staff who are qualified to effectively remove and repair corrosion.
+The cost of repairing carbon steel assets, though significant, is usually far less than the cost of replacing equipment.
+This effort is most effective if corrosion is identified early enough for it to be addressed with economic efficiency.
+The second part of the equation effective removal and repair of corrosion.

-Finally, it’s important to establish protocols for disabling equipment during repairs in ways that minimize the disruption to operations.
+It’s valuable to establish protocols for disabling equipment during repairs in ways that minimize the disruption to operations and ensure the safety of the maintenance staff.
 With skilled technicians who can address existing corrosion and a maintenance schedule that allows your team to account for planned downtime, you can extend the life of your carbon steel assets while reducing the impact on your organization’s bottom line.

 Develop an Equipment Replacement Plan

 Replacing a piece of equipment by choice rather than by necessity is always preferable.
-Preemptive action for successful asset maintenance requires several things.
+Pre-emptive action for successful asset maintenance requires several things.
 First, companies need criteria in place to determine when an asset is in good working order, needs repair, or needs replacement.
-Abandoning an asset too early costs unnecessary time, production, and money; while relying on an asset for too long brings even more risk and heavier losses.
-It’s crucial to define clear benchmarks for your inspectors to assess against.
+Abandoning an asset too early costs unnecessary time, production, and money, while relying on an asset for too long brings even more risk and heavier losses.
+It’s crucial to define clear benchmarks to assess conditions and solutions.

 Apply a High-Performing Anti-Corrosion Coating

-Fundamentally, mitigating aging starts by insulating the carbon steel asset as early as possible.
-The surest way to manage the aging of carbon steel is to stop rust in its tracks, to ensure the lifespan of your assets isn’t cut short by corrosion.
-EonCoat’s proprietary anti-corrosion coating is easily applied to the surface of carbon assets, dries within minutes, and chemically bonds with the steel to provide unbeatable, long-lasting protection.
+Mitigating corrosion starts by insulating the carbon steel asset as early as possible.
+The surest way to manage the life of carbon steel is to stop rust in its tracks.
+EonCoat’s Corrosion Protection Coating is easily applied to the surface of carbon steel assets, dries within minutes, and chemically bonds with the steel to provide unbeatable, long-lasting protection.

-What distinguishes EonCoat® from traditional coatings on the market is its durability and longevity.
-Our coating is engineered to provide long-term protection even if the surface of the asset is scratched, scraped or dented.
-Apply EonCoat’s anti-corrosion coating to the surface of all new and existing carbon steel assets to reduce the costs associated with managing corrosion.
-Inspectors will still have the responsibility to monitor these assets, but since EonCoat® leaves them so thoroughly protected, they will rarely require intervention.
+What distinguishes EonCoat from traditional coatings on the market is its durability, longevity, low cost of application, and personal and environmental safety.
+EonCoat is engineered to provide long-term protection even if the surface of the asset is scratched, scraped, or dented.
+Apply EonCoat’s Corrosion Protection Coating to the surface of new and existing carbon steel assets to reduce the costs associated with managing corrosion.
+Inspectors still have the responsibility to monitor these assets, but since EonCoat leaves them so thoroughly protected, they will rarely require intervention.

-EonCoat® was designed with the needs of oil and gas companies in mind.
-Our anti-corrosion coating is easy to apply, and once in place it provides a self-healing, dual-layer defense to secure your carbon steel assets over the long-term.
-To explore EonCoat® in action, and review objective testing results, download our free e-book on “Research on the Effectiveness of EonCoat®.”
+EonCoat was designed with the needs of oil and gas companies in mind.
+Our anti-corrosion coating is easy to apply, and once in place, it provides a self-healing, dual-layer defense to secure your carbon steel assets over the long term.
+If you have any questions about EonCoat.